ramblingsofadev/docs/routing.md

 $result->route->middlewareBindings;
 ```

-If `$result->methodIsAllowed` is `false`, you can return a 405 response with a list of allowed methods:
+If you're using the <a href="https://github.com/aphiria/app" target="_blank">skeleton app</a> and `$result->methodIsAllowed`, a 405 response will automatically be returned with a list of allowed methods.
+If you're not, you can manually do the same thing:

 ```php
 header('Allow', implode(', ', $result->allowedMethods));